bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [extended public key]: /en/developer-guide#term-extended-public-key "A public key extended with the chain code so that it can derive child public keys"
 [escrow contract]: /en/developer-guide#term-escrow-contract "A contract in which the spender and receiver store satoshis in a multisig output until both parties agree to release the satoshis"
 [fiat]: /en/developer-guide#term-fiat "National currencies such as the dollar or euro"
+[filteradd message]: /en/developer-reference#filteradd "A P2P protocol message used to add a data element to an existing bloom filter."
+[filterclear message]: /en/developer-reference#filterclear "A P2P protocol message used to remove an existing bloom filter."
 [fork]: /en/developer-guide#term-fork "When two or more blocks have the same block height, forking the block chain."
 [genesis block]: /en/developer-guide#term-genesis-block "The first block created; also called block 0"
+[getaddr message]: /en/developer-reference#getaddr "A P2P protool message used to request an addr message containing connection information for other nodes"
 [getblocks message]: /en/developer-reference#getblocks "A P2P protocol message used to request an inv message containing a range of block header hashes"
 [getdata message]: /en/developer-reference#getdata "A P2P protocol message used to request one or more transactions, blocks, or merkleblocks"
 [getheaders message]: /en/developer-reference#getheaders "A P2P protocol message used to request a range of block headers"